phoenix125/AtlasServerUpdateUtility/readme.txt

 - Send RCON commands via web browser, including from your phone.
 - Run multiple instances of AtlasServerUpdateUtility to manage multiple servers.
 - Clean shutdown of your server(s).
-- Programmable Grid-Specific start delay. (in GridStartSelect.ini) More detailed features:
+- Programmable PER GRID start delay. (in GridStartSelect.ini).
+More detailed features:
 - Optionally execute external files for seven unique conditions, including at server updates, mod updates, scheduled restarts, remote restart, when first restart notice is announced.
   *These options are great executing a batch file to disable certain mods during a server update, to run custom announcement scripts, make config changes (enable PVP at scheduled times), etc.